AI Policy Tracker

 The 54-Organization Coalition Letter

 A coalition of 54 climate and environmental justice organizations co-signed a letter to Colorado state lawmakers and Gov. Polis demanding action to ensure data center development doesn't increase energy bills or leave residents breathing exhaust from backup diesel generators.
-The coalition backs SB 102's strict renewable energy requirements and opposes HB 1030's tax incentive approach.
+The coalition backed SB 102's strict renewable energy requirements and opposed HB 1030's tax incentive approach.

 PauseAI, Stop AI, and the Global Protest Movement

 Stop AI, founded in 2024 by Sam Kirchner and Guido Reichstadter, is known for more confrontational tactics.
-In February 2026, three Stop AI protesters were arrested after blocking the doors of OpenAI's offices.
+In February 2025, three Stop AI protesters were arrested after blocking the doors of OpenAI's offices in San Francisco; legal proceedings from that and subsequent actions have continued into 2026.
 The group grew out of an informal "#NoAGI" social media movement.

-Nationally, over 200 environmental groups have urged Congress to institute a moratorium on new data center construction.
-Activists stalled $98 billion in data-center projects in Q2 2025 alone, with local campaigns in Virginia, Indiana, Arizona, Michigan, and Colorado.
+Nationally, more than 230 environmental and public-interest groups have urged Congress to institute a moratorium on new data center construction.
+Activists and community coalitions have helped stall or delay tens of billions of dollars in data-center projects, with local campaigns active in Virginia, Indiana, Arizona, Michigan, and Colorado.
 A growing number of 2026 midterm candidates are making data center restrictions a campaign promise.

 Headwinds to Watch

-Broader political and environmental factors that could derail or complicate Colorado's AI regulatory efforts in 2026.
+Broader political and environmental factors that shaped — and continue to constrain — Colorado's AI regulatory landscape heading into enforcement in 2027.

 Federal Executive Orders on State AI Regulation